Sensory Issues and High-Functioning Autism Spectrum and Related Disorders

 NAPPA Award Winner!

+Over 90% of people with ASD have sensory issues.
 Using the same product and easy-to-read format as the first edition, this newly expanded book explains how many children with high-functioning ASD relate to the world through their senses.
-The book reviews sensory processing terminology and how the sensory systems impact behavior.
+The book reviews sensory terminology and how the sensory systems impact behavior.
 An expanded discussion of assessment tools is followed by a comprehensive chapter on evidence-based interventions.
 Finally, a new chapter looks at meeting a student's sensory needs throughout the day and across environments using simple and easy-to-use forms and checklists.

 MEET THE AUTHORS